WordPress/openverse/documentation/meta/media_properties/api.md

 #### `sensitive_audio`

-**Model docstring:** Represents audio tracks that have been flagged and verified as 'mature'.
+**Model docstring:** Audio tracks with verified sensitivity reports.

 Do not create instances of this model manually.
 Create an `AudioReport` instance instead.